 I know things are good now.
 Things are normal now.
 And our babies are healthy.
 But this wasn’t the way I envisioned becoming a mom.
 I’m grateful for every second, and I am totally and completely in love.
 But I think the stress of it all has totally stuck with me.

 Most nights I have at least one dream about being in the NICU.
 Sometimes I have nightmares that we’ve ended up back in the NICU with sick babies.
-I feel this intense need to go visit with our doctors and nurses, but I also can’t stand the thought of walking back into that hospital.
+I feel this intense need to go visit with our doctors and nurses, and have the babies triple checked for every possible problem, but I also can’t stand the thought of walking back into that hospital.
 Sometimes I swear I can hear those alarms going off on their monitors.
 I feel like I spent a ton of time away from them that I shouldn’t have, and so I feel like I’m constantly trying to make up for that now.
 It’s nuts, I know.
 And I bet there are plenty of moms who could have just dealt with it and moved on.
 But I’m an anxious, nervous person.
 I’m high stress.
 And this was the most stressful thing I’ve ever dealt with.